pirovc/genome_updater/README.md

 ./genome_updater.sh -o "arc_refseq_cg" -G
 ```

-- Note that boolean flags are not kept between versions (e.g. `-G`) and have to be repeated on the update command to be included.
+- boolean flags (e.g. `-G`) are not tracked between versions and have to be repeated on the update command to be included.

 ## Installation